Justintime50/nginx-php-docker/README.md

 docker compose up -d
 ```

+Once the container spins up, navigate to `http://localhost:8888` in a browser.

 ### Ports

 Starting with v10 of this image, ports 8080 and 8443 are exposed instead of 80 and 443 due to the container running as a non-root user.
 You'll want to either use these ports in your project or map them to `80` and `443` respectively: